Partial exams (KS)

 - one or more tasks less to solve on the final examination as the part has already been completed

-- the student has demonstrated knowledge for a passing grade, and the final examination offers the opportunity to raise the grade from E for the student who has passed all partial exams.
+- passing all partial exams means that the student has demonstrated knowledge for a passing grade, and the final examination offers the opportunity to raise the grade from E for the student who has passed all partial exams.

 Partial exams on campus